FREE SHIPPING on orders of $85 or more

-Weniger Settlers in the United States in the 18th Century
+Weniger Settlers in United States in the 18th Century

-Weniger Settlers in the United States in the 19th Century
+Weniger Settlers in United States in the 19th Century

 The Weniger Family Crest was acquired from the Houseofnames.com archives.
 The Weniger Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.